percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

 versus *OFF* in |pxc| 5.7) requires additional care.
 You cannot join a 5.7 node to a |pxc| 8.0 cluster unless the node has traffic encryption enabled as the cluster may not have some nodes with traffic encryption enabled and some nodes with traffic encryption disabled.

-.. seealso:: :ref:`upgrade-guide-changed-traffic-encryption`
+For more information, see :ref:`upgrade-guide-changed-traffic-encryption`.

 .. contents::
    :local: